Fleming named defensive coordinator, Mogridge and Summers join the staff for 2012.

 When the 2013 NFL Draft rolled around, it was no surprise that Murray heard his name called, taken in the sixth round by the Oakland Raiders.

-UCF had several options on the ground in 2011, with five players rushing for at least 100 yards, and the Knights recording the fourth-most rushing touchdowns in school history with 27.
+UCF had several options on the ground in 2011, with five players rushing for at least 100 yards, and the Knights recording 27 rushing touchdowns.
 Overall, the Black and Gold averaged 168.8 rushing yards a game, the third-highest average since UCF joined the FBS in 1996.
 In the final game of the season, team MVP Murray raced for 233 yards and two rushing touchdowns vs. UTEP.
 The 233 yards marked the fourth-best rushing day in school history, and went on to be a finalist for the National Running Back Performance of the Year presented by Intersport.

 Barrett spent the 2010 season at Bethune-Cookman where he helped the Wildcats to a 10-2 record, a share of the MEAC championship and a spot in the Football Championship Series postseason as the team's quarterbacks coach.
 B-CU was second in the nation for the FCS in scoring offense at 38.17 points per game and 12th in total offense 425.58 yards per game in 2010.
 Barrett came to Daytona Beach after three years as an assistant coach under Turner Gill at Buffalo, a run that reached a historical peak in 2008 when the Bulls won their first MAC championship and played in the International Bowl, UB's first-ever bowl appearance.